Creighton vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Creighton Performance Insights

-- The Bluejays' +198 scoring differential (outscoring opponents by 18 points per game) is a result of scoring 84.5 points per game (28th in college basketball) while giving up 66.5 per contest (75th in college basketball).
+- The Bluejays are outscoring opponents by 18 points per game with a +198 scoring differential overall.
+They put up 84.5 points per game (28th in college basketball) and give up 66.5 per contest (75th in college basketball).

-- Creighton connects on 6.7 more threes per contest than the opposition, 11.5 (fourth-most in college basketball) compared to its opponents' 4.8.
+- Creighton hits 11.5 three-pointers per game (fourth-most in college basketball) at a 38.7% rate (25th in college basketball), compared to the 4.8 per game its opponents make at a 28.6% rate.

-- The Bluejays' 110.7 points per 100 possessions on offense rank third in college basketball, and the 87.2 points they allow per 100 possessions rank 121st in college basketball.
+- The Bluejays rank third in college basketball by averaging 110.7 points per 100 possessions on offense, and defensively are 121st in college basketball, allowing 87.2 points per 100 possessions.

-- Creighton has come up short in the turnover battle by 2.7 turnovers per game, committing 9.7 (41st in college basketball play) while forcing seven (363rd in college basketball).
+- Creighton has committed 9.7 turnovers per game (41st in college basketball action), 2.7 more than the seven it forces on average (363rd in college basketball).

 Villanova Performance Insights

-- The Wildcats' +93 scoring differential (outscoring opponents by 8.5 points per game) is a result of putting up 73.2 points per game (230th in college basketball) while allowing 64.7 per outing (44th in college basketball).
+- The Wildcats' +93 scoring differential (outscoring opponents by 8.5 points per game) is a result of putting up 73.2 points per game (230th in college basketball) while giving up 64.7 per contest (44th in college basketball).

-- Villanova averages 38.6 rebounds per game (91st in college basketball) while conceding 33.1 per contest to opponents.
-It outrebounds opponents by 5.5 boards per game.
+- The 38.6 rebounds per game Villanova accumulates rank 91st in college basketball, 5.5 more than the 33.1 its opponents collect.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.